String Best Practices in Java

 equals() method result for s1 and s3 : true

-If you know some constants are fixed then use the equals method on known constants rather than unknown variables.
-Sometimes variable may contain null and if you are calling the equals method on null contains variable leads to a null pointer exception.
+If you know some constants are fixed, use the equals method on known constants rather than unknown variables to avoid null pointer exceptions.

 private static final String CONSTANT = "constant value";